ThinkingBeyond/BeyondQuantum-2026/Rui Qian Khor and William Arms-Roberts/README.md

 ## Future Work

-Our project tested a limited range of small Max-Cut instances, which can potentially overlook greater overarching patterns, so graphs with node counts higher than 20 could be tested.
+Our project tested a limited range of small Max-Cut instances, which can potentially overlook greater overarching patterns, so graphs with node counts higher than 20 should be tested.
 Due to monetary limitations, this experiment was conducted using quantum emulators instead of real quantum hardware.
 Future works can build upon and confirm our findings through their replications on equivalent quantum hardware.
 Additionally, there are different versions of QAOA that can be explored, such as QAOA in QAOA and warm-started QAOA.
 These versions appear to try to improve the scalability of QAOA and show promise in achieving greater overall performance compared to standard QAOA.

 ## References